-Total expenditures for the TIMF program, during this reporting period, are \$1,989,650.14, and consist of approved project funding and distributions of the administration portion of the fee as indicated in Table 2.
+Total expenditures for the TIMF program, during this reporting period, are \$516,292.92, and consist of approved project funding and distributions of the administration portion of the fee as indicated in Table 2.
+This amount consisted of project funding, project coordination, and administrative expenses for project planning (Table 5).